How To Shrink Clothes – 4 DIY Ways To Try At Home

 4 Ways To Shrink Clothes At Home

 Heat is central to this process as it aids in shrinkage i.e., contraction of the fibers of the apparel.
-While the following tips may work, it is important to note that the reduction in the size and fit of your laundry may not be exactly as desired.
+If you are wondering how to shrink clothes at home, the following tips may work, but it is important to note that the reduction in the size and fit of your laundry may not be exactly as desired.
 It may also ruin your clothes, hence appropriate pre-shrinking care and maintenance must be followed.
 It might be a trial-and-error affair and adjustments at different steps may be needed.
 Moreover, certain fabrics may have undergone a shrink-proofing process and might not show good results.
 Michelle Wagman, a professional stylist, adds, “Keep in mind when it comes to shrinking clothes – firstly, you’ll want to check the care label on the garment to see if it’s safe to shrink.”

 1. How To Shrink Clothes With Boiling Water